Miltonr87/Dark-Walker-Theme/README.md

 ## ✨ Features

 - 🖤 **Rich dark palette** with balanced contrast for long coding sessions.
-- 💛 **Gold, Red, Blue, Green and others highlights** inspired by the iconic whisky labels.
+- 💛 **All colors** inspired by the iconic whisky labels.
-- 👨‍💻 **Carefully tuned** for JavaScript, TypeScript, HTML, CSS, and Markdown languages.
+- 👨‍💻 **Carefully tuned** for JavaScript, TypeScript, HTML, CSS and Markdown languages.
 - 🎨 **Color-safe design:** the palette was meticulously calibrated to reduce color confusion and ensure visual harmony, delivering both accessibility and sophistication.

 ---